-Syria score late equalizer to keep World Cup dream alive
+Syria scores late equalizer to keep World Cup dream alive

 On the brink of elimination against Iran in the final group match last month, Omar Al Somah's injury-time equalizer sent the Syrians through to a two-legged playoff against Australia.

-That phenomenal spirit was very much in evidence in Thursday's first leg -- played in Malaysia due to the ongoing civil war in Syria -- to ensure the "Qasioun Eagles" now travel to Australia with serious hopes of reaching a first ever World Cup.
+That phenomenal spirit was very much in evidence in Thursday's first leg to ensure the "Qasioun Eagles" now travel to Australia with serious hopes of reaching a first ever World Cup.

 Star striker Al Somah again came to Syria's rescue, this time scoring an 85th-minute penalty to cancel out Robbie Kruse's first half goal to leave everything still to play for in Tuesday's second leg in Sydney.